Visual arts in Israel: The 1980s

-The 1990s and after
+1990s and after

 The 1990s brought an openness to contemporary trends in international art.
 Among the elements responsible for this were the monthly journal 'Studio', edited by Sara Breitberg-Semel, which exposed the Israeli public to contemporary international art; the opening of new galleries that displayed Israeli art of the times; the increase in exhibitions featuring collaboration between Israeli artists and foreign artists; and the strengthening of peripheral museums (such as the Herzliya Museum of Contemporary Art, which changed its policies during these years).
 This trend was echoed in the official art establishment with the founding of the "Art Focus" project (1994), which aspired to be a biennale of international art, and in other projects during the 2000s (decade).

 As part of the international influence, there was a significant growth in the artistic and commercial importance of various types of media, such as photography, installations, and video performance art.
 New technologies like online video editing and image file processing in graphic programs, made the use of these media easier for Israeli artists.
 Another trend of the 1990s was a return to realistic figurative painting, that is, painting created by looking at the object being painted.
 The painter Israel Hershberg was the leader of this trend and even opened a painting school to train young artists in this kind of painting.

 In the works of local sculptors of the 1990s can be seen a tendency towards large and detailed installations.
 Often they demonstrated a kind of protest against social values by using artistic symbols.
 Michal Rovner used the medium of video art to create rich and complex textures which were composed of images of people and which produced a primitive-primeval effect.
 Guy Ben-Ner created videos whose narratives dismantle the institution of family by using comic, ars poetica effects.

 In works such as "Temple Mount" (1995) or "Country" (2002), Sigalit Landau created environments rich in objects with an expressive appearance that reflected her interest in transitional situations and in social-political criticism.
 Social criticism can be seen also in the works of Ohad Meromi, who exhibited works that combined "primitive" images with modernist values.
 In his work "The Clinic" (1999), Meromi presented traditional local architectures and confronted them with primitive or foreign images.
 In his work "The Boy From South Tel Aviv" (2001), for example, Meromi created a huge statue of a black figure standing in front of what looks like a road block.